 The evidence of inequalities is stacking up to suggest a significant structural problem in UK business and management schools which needs acknowledging and immediate action.
-Cultural change is required as a priority, through those with privilege, championing organisational change / sponsoring individuals with less privilege and actioning real change.
-Target setting and transparent monitoring of targets by business schools (perhaps with or through the Chartered Association of Business Schools) is needed.
+Cultural change is required as a priority, through those with privilege championing organisational change / sponsoring individuals with less privilege and actioning real change.
+Target setting and transparent monitoring of targets by business schools is needed.
 As pointed out by members of our own community (Savita Kumra and Ruth Simpson), we can no longer use meritocracy as a smokescreen: "Targets don't threaten meritocracy, they enable it.
 Our research indicates that voluntary targets generate more data driven people decisions, unroot bias across key talent management processes and contribute to genuine culture change.
 Targets are particularly effective when organisations instil robust accountability mechanisms for meeting them.
 With the pandemic disproportionately affecting women's careers, it is essential that we leverage these lessons to accelerate our journey towards genuine gender equality."
 (Elena Doldor, Hampton-Alexander Report 2021)